 Thankfully, En can do whatever she wants during the blackout phase without fear of being mimicked once the lights return, although only having a small light to see (still active) enemies means it’s not the brief respite you might sorely need.
 It all adds up to a very clever extension of stealth mechanics, to the point I was constantly considering which moves to use.
-On top of this, the limited resources at En’s disposal played into account, limiting how many times a distraction can be thrown, or how many shots she can make, or even how far she can fall.
+On top of this, the limited resources at En’s disposal played into account, restricting how many times a distraction can be thrown, or how many shots she can make, or even how far she can fall.

 It creates the illusion of an AI constantly trying to outsmart and oppress the player, but it didn’t take long to realise that, in truth, it was simply variations on similar gameplay patterns I had played before.
 What makes ECHO different to other stealth games is that I was actively trying to think three moves ahead like a game of chess, instead of re-treading the path of least resistance.
 It forces you to evaluate every move before you execute, so when I did finally outsmart the omnipresent opponent there was a feeling a smug satisfaction.

-It’s unfortunate then that repetition does appear over time, with the end-of-chapter levels usually being larger areas with increased numbers of echoes.
-While the occasional inclusion of save points does help, the checkpoints can otherwise feel punishing when approaching a level for the first time.
+It’s unfortunate then that repetition does set in over time, with the end-of-chapter levels usually being larger areas with increased numbers of echoes.
+While the occasional inclusion of save points does help, the checkpoints can otherwise feel punishing when entering a level for the first time.
 The thing is, I never once felt the game was being overly unfair or needlessly frustrating – I just needed to find a new approach.
 No, the most frustrating part of ECHO was the moments of degraded performance due to dropped frame rates during busy scenes, and full-on freezes when either entering a new area or displaying a tutorial pop-up.
-Experiencing it for the first time had me fearing my PS4 had bought the farm, but it ultimately became more annoying once I realised the game would eventually resume.
+Experiencing it for the first time had me fearing my PS4 had bit the dust, but once I realised the game would eventually resume it became incredibly annoying.